Travel Safety Tips

 • Carry no more than two.
 Visa or MasterCard are best – fewer places accept American Express and I rarely see Discover outside the U.S.

-• Get the collect phone numbers to call in the event your card is lost and stolen
+• Find and note down the toll-free international phone numbers to call in the event your card is lost and stolen.

 • Notify your credit card companies that you will be traveling overseas.
 Tell them which countries you intend to visit and how long you will be traveling.
 This will help them protect you in the event of fraud, and if you don’t notify them they could put a hold on your account soon after you start making charges all over the world.